Spain or Portugal for Retirement: Which is Better?

 In recent years, Portugal and Spain have become popular retirement destinations.
 It’s easy to see why — both countries boast rich cultures, natural beauty, great weather, and dedicated retirement visas.
-But when it comes to retiring in Spain vs. Portugal, which option should you choose?
+But when it comes to deciding on Spain or Portugal for retirement, which option should US expats choose as their home country?

 Expats flock to Spain for its sunny weather, relaxed pace of life, and safety.
 Popular pastimes include going out for tapas, exploring beach towns and historical villages, cheering for the local fútbol team, and playing pádel (a sport similar to pickleball).